wpismylife/buy-now-woo/readme.txt

 == Description ==

 Buy Now for WooCommerce helps you to add to cart and checkout only one step in the single product page.
-You only need to create one button `Buy Now` in `WooCommerce > Settings > WC Simple Buy Now` at before / after or replace Add to cart button.
+You only need to create one button `Buy Now` in `WooCommerce > Settings > Buy Now` at before / after or replace Add to cart button.
 A pop-up will be displayed with the content of the checkout page.
 New*: You can select to Redirect to checkout page from v1.0.5

 = More Information =

-* For help use [wordpress.org](http://wordpress.org/support/plugin/woo-simple-buy-now/) or create issues on [Github](https://github.com/wpismylife/buy-now-woo/)
+* For help use [wordpress.org](https://wordpress.org/support/plugin/buy-now-woo//) or create issues on [Github](https://github.com/wpismylife/buy-now-woo/).
+Also, you can contact wpismylife@gmail.com.
 * Fork or contribute on [GitHub](https://github.com/wpismylife/buy-now-woo/), I would be happy if you leave a star for this GitHub repository
 * Follow me [Twitter](https://twitter.com/andyhoanghuu)
 * View my other [WordPress Plugins](http://profiles.wordpress.org/wpismylife/)